"If nothing changes, nothing changes".

-I run a private practice and have worked in both daycare (DHI) and residential (Clouds House) centres and have long experience in 12 Step methods (abstinence) and Harm Reduction models of treatment (cutting down).
+I run a private practice and have worked in both daycare (DHI) and residential (Clouds House/ Action on Addiction) centres and have long experience in 12 Step methods (abstinence) and Harm Reduction models of treatment (cutting down).
 I will work collaboratively with you to seek solutions and, in the case of an addiction, help in overcoming a growing problem over which you may feel you have little or no control.

 I am under regular & professional supervision and am committed to developing and expanding my counselling skills to better help you.

 If you live too far away for face-to-face sessions, I am happy to see you for sessions via Skype or Facetime.

 I hold National Counsellor Accreditation (NCAC) and am an Accredited Drug & Alcohol Professional and member of FDAP (The Federation of Drug and Alcohol Professionals) and I work from lovely rooms by the river in Newbridge, Bath (with free parking).

 Training, qualifications & experience